Set up SMTP email service

 Part 1 Set up an account at Scaleway

-3. At Personal, enter your first name, last name, email address, select I accept Scaleway’s Terms of Services and Scaleway’s Data Protection Agreement.
-The FriendlyCaptcha should already say I am human.
-Select Create account.
+4. Enter your email address.
+Select I accept Scaleway’s Terms of Services and Scaleway’s Data Protection Agreement.
+Select Confirm email address.

 Scaleway account registration email:

-5. You may close the previous window at Scaleway.
-In the window that opened from the email confirmation link, you are taken to the Scaleway Console page, Enter your billing page.
+6. You may close the previous window at Scaleway.
+In the window that opened from the email confirmation link, you are taken to Personal details, Set up your account.
+Enter First name, Last name.
+Select Create account.

-Enter your street address, postal code, city.
-Select your Country, and then select your Region from the drop down menus.
-Select add billing address.
+7. At Billing address, enter your billing address, enter your street address, postal code, city.
+Select your Country, and then select your Region from the drop down menus. and select Add billing address.

-6. To use SMTP services from Scaleway, you must validate a payment method.
+8. To use SMTP services from Scaleway, you must validate a payment method.
 Scaleway only has a pay by credit card option.
-For Enter your billing information, enter your credit card number, expiration date, CVV or CVC, Name on card, and select Add credit card.
+For Add your payment method, enter your credit card number, expiration date, CVV or CVC, Name on card, and select Add payment method.

 There will be a notification that your account is free, however, Scaleway will charge you a one (1) euro charge that you will need to use to verify the billing connection between Scaleway and your payment source.